-Moisture is a great friend and companion to mold and mildew, giving them room to thrive as well as invite other companions they work in hand with.
-This whole picture is especially common in large homes, where moisture might not be exactly easy to control, leaving the home badly in need of whole house dehumidification.
+Moisture is a great friend and companion to mold and mildew, giving them room to thrive and invite other companions they work in hand with.
+This whole picture is especially common in large homes, where moisture might not be easy to control, leaving the home badly needing whole-house dehumidification.

-The best remedy to this yet is to have the best ducted whole house dehumidifier running in equivalent proportion to the moisture level to keep it low as a result.
+The best remedy is to have the best-ducted whole-house dehumidifier running in equivalent proportion to the moisture level to keep it low.

-One might wonder why the peculiar need for ducted dehumidifiers rather than the regular portable unducted ones.
+One might wonder why there is a peculiar need for ducted dehumidifiers rather than regular portable unducted ones.
 Well, it is a choice to be made depending on your home.

-I will be addressing this issue later in the article, making a comparison case on whole-house humidifiers, as well as the need for ducting.
+I will address this issue later in the article, making a comparison case on whole-house humidifiers and the need for ducting.

 Walking through the process of choosing, it is also important to consider qualities that a whole-house dehumidifier possesses to see how befitting it would be for your needs.